zhengliang19/cs4249-pg04/readme.md

 ## Notes

 - Logs are sent by setting an `Image().src` to the form’s `formResponse` URL, which sidesteps CORS at the cost of being fire-and-forget — check the linked Google Form / Sheet to confirm entries arrived.
-- `googlesender.py` is adapted from the public `goo.gl/jUkahv` snippet.